 I recently started a new project called the Mini Collection.
-I first got the idea a few months ago when I was drifting off to sleep (which is how 90% of my ideas are born) I had become frustrated with painting one theme for weeks on end, be it London or Bristol and wanted to find a way to stay motivated and excited about painting every day.
+The impulse came to me a few months ago when I was drifting off to sleep.
+I had become frustrated with painting just one theme for weeks on end, be it London or Bristol and wanted to find a way to stay motivated and excited about painting every day.

-I get a lot of ideas throughout any given week and am constantly thinking “oh that would make a great painting” or “I’d love to explore how light breaks through trees at sunset” but I was always committed to doing something else, so had to put all these impulses on the back-burner.
-So, after my 4 recent shows were over, I decided to give it a go and paint one 18 x 18 cm painting every day and put it up online.
-This daily painting practise is not a new thing, it was first popularised online by Duane Keisar who sells small daily paintings on eBay.
-I remember looking at that work and thinking how lovely it must be to rapidly experiment like that, plus the work was good.
+I get a lot of ideas throughout any given week and I’m constantly thinking “oh that would make a great painting” or “I’d love to explore how light breaks through trees at sunset” but have always been committed to doing something else.
+After my four recent shows were over, I decided to give it a go and paint one 18 x 18 cm painting every day and put it up online for comments and criticism.
+Rapid iteration is something that’s always excited me, testing new things in quick succession is a brilliant way to move ahead.
+Bite-sized attempts at problem solving with a reflective period thrown in between each one lets you progress fast.
+This daily painting practise is not a new thing, many Artists have done it and some make a living exclusively through it, but I hadn’t tried it yet and was keen to have a crack.

-Another reason I wanted to do minis, was it finally gave me a chance to capture all the day-to-day images I see while riding my bike, or out with the kids on a weekend.
+Another reason I wanted to do minis, was that it finally gave me a chance to capture all the day-to-day images I see while riding my bike, or out with the kids on a weekend.
 I can whip out my phone and grab a shot of a view in a few seconds which is great when I don’t have my painting stuff with me.
-I recently got a new smartphone that has a very good camera on it that shoots in RAW mode just like a proper camera, so I can edit the pic back in the studio in photoshop and get something incredibly close to what I saw when I took it to use as reference.
+I recently got a new smartphone that has a very good camera on it that shoots in RAW, so I can edit the pic back in the studio in photoshop and get something incredibly close to what I saw when I took it to use as reference.
 I’ve always had a very good visual memory and have enough experience of painting outside, that interpreting a photo with oils is not a struggle.

 Drawing has been one new change to my working practise and it’s been so wonderful to get stuck into again.
-One 2B pencil and I’m in heaven.
 Coming from a background of illustration, the muscle memory just kicks in and I’m off, trailing lines around and varying the pressure and wobble.
 It’s another dynamic that just adds to the painting, as the pencil shows through the paint film and gives another layer to the story.

-I’m planning many, many more minis, so keep and eye on the website and sign up to my mailing list if you want to be first to hear when new pieces are uploaded.
-They are selling well and the reaction so far has been fantastic.
-It seems there’s a lot of people out there that feel £200 is well worth a punt.
-Plus they really hang well as a set, so you can just keep adding them.
+They are selling well so far and the initial reaction has been fantastic.
+It seems there’s a lot of people out there that feel £200 for a framed original is great value, plus they really hang well as a set so you can just keep adding them.

 Making the packaging for the Mini Collection was also an integral part of the project.
 I got great satisfaction from designing a new logo and screen printing it onto my new boxes.
 Presentation matters and it just feels good to send work out knowing it looks awesome before they even open it.